 For instance, some malware samples will only execute if certain conditions are met.

-One example are banking Trojans that may activate if a user visits a particular online banking website.
+One example is banking Trojans that may activate if a user visits a particular online banking website.
 Only then will the trojan try to steal and send information to the Command & Control server.
 Therefore, thanks to interactivity, analysts can collect more IOCs.

-Additionally, some malware have kill switches in a form of files with specific names or registry keys.
+Additionally, some malware has kill switches in a form of files with specific names or registry keys.
 Analysts can try to include them in a virtual machine during analysis or check the language of the malicious document during analysis, change the system locale, and re-run tasks.
 This will allow the malware to work in full and give more IOCs.

 Fully automated analysis programs may not know all execution scenarios.
 So they miss important steps and don’t paint the whole picture.
 Additionally, some samples within a malware family may have a unique execution process.
 Launching a separate automated analysis because of a single unique sample may not be viable.
 It’s just too much work, time, and money.

 Interactive analysis, on the other hand, allows testing multiple execution variants by, well, interacting with the execution process.
-This enables to get data fast.
+This enables analysts to get data fast.
 And does not require a lot of experience from the researchers since the process is intuitive.

 ANY.RUN at the moment is the only service that provides interactive malware analysis.
 We would like to tell you how we came to this.